January 12, 2019

 I see other professions, organizations, and businesses with offices [and cyberspaces] all over operating efficiently, nearly lockstep to be the best–and to become better–in every possible opportunity.
 And I keep wondering about education…

 Right now, we have the connecting power and the management options to make this happen.
-But it’s not happening, possibly because no one has envisioned it yet or maybe because we wouldn’t want to share too much with others, fearful of giving our difference-making ideas to fellow educators competing for the same performance-based, test score bonus [of $4,000 in Wake County, North Carolina], in some grades and subjects, for example.
+But it’s not happening, possibly because no one has envisioned it yet or maybe because we wouldn’t want to share too much with others, fearful of giving our difference-making ideas to fellow educators competing for the same performance-based bonuses in some grades and subjects, for example.

 We can create platforms like this one or that one, and invite teachers to share and collaborate in very specific, standards-based manners.
 Yet, while it’s nice to get a glimpse into each other’s learning spaces through video, nothing beats the real thing.